SeanNassimiha/ML-for-Physicists-PHAS0056/README.md

 Notebook: MNIST_training_on_noisyImg.ipynb

 Within this notebook, a Neural Network was trained on noisy images from the MNIST database to reduce overfitting.

+### Week 4

+Notebooks: MNIST_CNN.ipynb , Autoencoder.ipynb

+Within these two notebooks, I will:
+  - Build a CNN for MNIST digit recognition, first with only one convolutional layer, and then with as many as needed.
+  - Build an autoencoder for a circle image, first with a 9-nodes bottleneck, and then with a 3-nodes bottleneck.